GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/project-manager/properties.md

 * **Scale mode (also called "Sampling"):** when set to linear, textures will be antialiased, meaning that their edges will be smoothed and the image will render well even if resized.
 Set to "nearest" to keep pixels visible, without any interpolation.
 This is the setting for games that use pixel art, or games are pixel perfect.
 * **Project file type:** By default, your game is saved in a single file.
 You can also choose to save it as multiple files: each scene, external layout, and external event sheet will be saved in a different file.
 This is perfect for working on a large game in a team and sharing your game in a version control system like Github or Mercurial.
 * **AdMob application ID (for iOS and Android):** ID number used to connect your game with your AdMob account.
 Only required if you're running ads in your game.
 [Read more about AdMob](/gdevelop5/all-features/admob).
 * **Firebase configuration string:** The mandatory authentication key for use with Firebase events.
 Only required if you're using Firebase in your project.
-Learn more about [Firebase](https://wiki.gdevelop.io/gdevelop5/all-features/firebase/quickstart).
+[Read more about Firebase](https://wiki.gdevelop.io/gdevelop5/all-features/firebase/quickstart).

 ## Branding and Loading screen